About this site

 We celebrate veteran massage therapists here!
 Their profiles show newer therapists what a long career in massage therapy can look like, and bring an audience to the therapists' offerings, many of whom teach continuing education courses or practice additional modalities.

 The domain name for this website was inspired by "The 10,000-Hour Rule" in Malcolm Gladwell's 2008 Outliers, which I read back then.
 Gladwell relays that "researchers have settled on what they believe is the magic number for true expertise: ten thousand hours."
 I'd already been counting my massages since graduation, mostly for the practical purpose of estimating my paychecks.
 So I continued to count, intrigued by the chapter's discussion of innate talent, practice, and opportunity together yielding expertise in the complex tasks of one's occupation.
 This website serves in part to reveal that massage is indeed a complex task.
-Gladwell asserts that it takes about ten years to put in ten thousand hours of hard practice, presumably if one works at it full-time, and for his purposes he regards those who work it at part-time as having less opportunity.

-Community Guidelines
+Community Guidelines PLEASE READ

 Join a community of kindred spirits: other massage clients and therapists, maybe even a yogi or esthetician, who share the same interests, or who also view therapeutic bodywork as health care.
 Our Community Guidelines require being respectful and constructive when commenting on my posts, guest posts, or in response to others' comments.
-Please use your real, full name and any credentials.

 Start your own thing